intel/kubernetes-qat-envoy/README.md

     $ curl --cacert cert.pem https://localhost:32675

-You should expect to see the nginx-provided web page source.
+You should expect to see the Nginx*-provided web page source.

 In order to run benchmarks with k6 load testing tool, first create a container for a version which has `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256` support enabled:

     $ cd k6
     # docker image build -t loadimpact/k6:custom -f Dockerfile .